Origin of Poltava

 The Battle of Poltava

-In 1709, Peter I the Great inflicted a crushing defeat on Charles XII of Sweden outside Poltava in the Battle of Poltava after Charles had laid siege to the town for three months.
+In 1709, Peter I the Great defeated Charles XII of Sweden in the Battle of Poltava.
+Charles XII besieged the town for three months before the battle.

-After the Northern War was over, it was famous all over the Russian Empire as the town of Russian glory.
-Poltava was rapidly growing and soon the town became one of main trade and handicraft centers in the region.
+After the Northern War was over, Poltava became famous all over the Russian Empire as the town of Russian glory.
+It was growing rapidly and soon became one of the main trade and handicraft centers in the region.